Will I have to go for a medical assessment?

 - What is the support group or the limited capability for work-related activity element?

-- What is the work-related activity group (WRAG)?
+- The work-related activity group (WRAG)

-- Health questionnaire descriptors
+- Health questionnaire points explained

-- Assessment for limited capability for work-related activity
+- Limited capability for work-related activity assessment

 - Next steps